avadhani123/SI-363-Midterm/README.md

 If you use any code from the internet or directly from class, you must cite it. **You CANNOT fulfill _creative_ requirements for this assignment (e.g. defining a complete view function) with any code that comes from lecture, section, the internet, a friend, or a previous assignment,** although if you include it AND cite it (see syllabus for how), that's OK, it just won't count for points.

-(Setup code, like `app.config` settings, is always approximately the same and will not vary much, if it all.
-You do not have to cite that but do need to make sure you have what you need!)
+(Setup code, like `app.config` settings, is always approximately the same and will not vary much from one person to another, if it all.
+You do not have to cite that, but you do need to make sure you have what you need!)

-## Specific instructions
+## Instructions

 We have provided a `.zip` file on Canvas (in the directory **Files > Midterm Assignment**) called `SI364midterm.zip`.
-This contains the file `SI364midterm.py` that includes some view functions, some models, some setup code.
+This contains the file `SI364midterm.py` that includes some view functions, some models, some setup code, some comments to indicate what you may need to add and how to organize your code, and a `templates` directory with 2 templates inside.
 It does NOT include all of the setup code necessary for an app to run.
-It also contains a `templates` directory with 2 templates inside.

-You should add the requirements below to the `SI364midterm.py` file and the `templates/` files to accumulate points.
-(Note that some requirements are dependent upon another one being completed successfully, as in all applications!)
+You should add to the `SI364midterm.py` file and the `templates/` files to accumulate points, to fulfill the requirements listed below.

+Note that some requirements are dependent upon another one being completed successfully, as in all applications!

 The code we have provided is fairly basic, in that it could apply to any subject or theme.
 Everything else you can fill in for this midterm assignment may be of any theme or any subject you want, and involve any data (as long as it is appropriate to share with our whole class, and does not include any discriminatory content).

 You may *not* earn any points for making a request to the iTunes API since we have used it so many times in class.
 You *may* use any other REST API, as long as you do not use code that is exactly the same as code used in lecture or section or a previous HW.
 (So your use of an API you've seen before must be *different* from anything we have done in class!)

-*You must fulfill all of the requirements for the corresponding points.
-It is not enough to decide that the app you want to write does not have that type of feature -- the midterm assignment requires fulfilling all of these things, so make your plan accordingly.*
+*It is not enough to decide that the app you want to write does not have that type of feature -- the midterm assignment requires fulfilling all of these things for the credit that goes with them, so make your plan accordingly.*

-**HINT:** Reading code you have been given already, written already, and looking at examples from lecture, section, and past HW is one of the best ways to approach this.
+Reading code you have been given already, written already, and looking at examples from lecture, section, and past HW is one of the *best* ways to approach this.
 While you can't use the code directly, it can answer a lot of possible questions and provide great examples!

+I recommend writing an outline of your documentation first, and then writing a lot of comments in your `SI364midterm.py` file to subsequently translate into code.

+Design will not earn you points for this assignment thoug you may certainly include it if you want -- do not prioritize it over the functionality, which is what this midterm assignment is about.

 ### Requirements to complete for 1800 points (90%) -- an awesome, solid app